barrymoo/teach-me-something/nix/README.md

 write in /nix/store for all the programs.
 For the specific details I'd refor one to the [excelent paper](https://nixos.org/~eelco/pubs/nixos-jfp-final.pdf).
 It's very readable I think.

+In this tutorial we will get the basic use case for nix with an eye on haskell development.
+In other words, if you want to learn nix as a language, go to the nixpills.
+If you want to *use* nix for building, tag along.
+We will go from crappy first build up to nixops deployments.
+We will also discuss how to navigate nixpkgs, because it's confusing.

+## Excersize 1 - Installing Nix
+Follow the instructions on: https://nixos.org/nix/download.html

+## First Derivation